-With that in mind, you are invited to navigate the Archive's growing collection and, if you want, to submit your selected school memory/ies that matters to you.
-These are memories that you want future generations to remember when building more just futures of education.
+With that in mind, you are invited to navigate this website's growing collection and, if you want, to submit your selected school memory/ies that matters to you.
+These are memories that you want future generations to remember when imagining and building more just futures of education.
+Taking the trip down your memory lane, you're invited to recall what (in)justice felt like to you during your school years.

 If you want to learn more about how this Archive came to life, and also about its future, you can read more the About section.